-Dave's been around the block a couple of times and playing guitars since the last century.
+Dave's been around the block a couple of times and playing guitars and whatnot since the last century.
 He's been a part of many bands over the years though none of any particular note with the exception of The Cosmetics (San Francisco), Napalm Beach (Portland), and now Don't.

 Sam is considered one of the best drummers in the Pacific Northwest and was recently inducted into the Oregon Music Hall of Fame.
 He was drummer for The Wipers with Greg Sage and Dave Coupal.
 Since then he has lent his considerable talents to The Rats, Napalm Beach, and many other NW bands and musicians.